elisepotts/Lagrange/menu/about.md

 **I spend most of my day**
-Designing fun, interactive games to build children’s social-emotional skills and empower them to be positive leaders in their schools and communities.
+designing fun, interactive games to build children’s social-emotional skills and empower them to be positive leaders in their schools and communities.

 **I’ve been doing this for**